davilucena222/ignite-challenge-1/README.md

 # 🔖 To Do List

-A application created by <a target="_blank" href="https://www.rocketseat.com.br">Rocketseat</a> for you to use in your routine and daily basis to create, check and delete tasks.
+An application created by <a target="_blank" href="https://www.rocketseat.com.br">Rocketseat</a> for you use in your routine and daily basis.
+In this application I add create, check and delete tasks functionalities.

 # 🔧 Tecnologies
 - [React JS](https://reactjs.org)